Political Science Courses

 204 Introduction to Feminist Political Thought (4)

 Feminist theory has always had a political agenda: to improve the situation of women in society.
 It also has theoretical import, asking basic questions about personal identity and equality, about ethical obligations to others, about justice and fairness, and about the history of political theory.
 This course brings together both of these strands, focusing on feminist theory, feminist politics, and the contributions that feminist theory can make in thinking about politics in general.
-Offered on demand.
+Offered intermittently.

 205 Introduction to Political Theory (4)